-I’m pleased to bring you a fifth activity, a DIY toy car, as part of my relationship with GOJO Industries, the makers of PURELL® Advanced Hand Sanitizer.
+I’m pleased to bring you a fifth activity, a DIY toy car from a plastic bottle, as part of my relationship with GOJO Industries, the makers of PURELL® Advanced Hand Sanitizer.
 In the previous sponsored posts, I’ve shared how to make seed balls, craft dazzling sun catchers, create a candy construction challenge, and mix up a batch of oozy slime.

 GOJO and I believe in the power of creative experiences that put hands first.
 PURELL® Hand Sanitizing Wipes clean away the illness-causing germs, but not the fun.
 In this activity, we’ve turned our empty bottle of hand sanitizer into a car.
 It’s easy to do.
 When the bottle is empty, the car can serve as a toy until you decide it’s time to remove the pump mechanism and recycle the bottle.

 Making the car provides an opportunity to explore simple machines, namely, the combination of wheels and axles.
 An axle and wheel is one of six fundamental simple machines that make it easier to move, push, or pull objects over a distance.
 An axle is a rod, fixed in position or able to rotate, that is inserted in the center of a wheel.
 If you have a toy car, you can look at the bottom and locate two axles and four wheels.
 Perhaps you can even take it apart and get a better look (be sure to put it back together).

 Make a DIY Toy Car out of an Empty Plastic Bottle of PURELL® Advanced Hand Sanitizer

 Please note that there is one step that requires adult involvement and the use of an electric drill.
 But other than that, kids can run (or roll) with this on their own.

 - An empty bottle of PURELL® Hand Sanitizer (8 oz.)